Stansfield Hall Church of England | Methodist Church Primary School

 • Phonics/Spelling – Multi-sensory programmes, Phase based spelling intervention,

-• Language and Communication –BLAST, Lego Therapy and
+• Language and Communication –, Lego Therapy

 • Fine Motor Skills – OT intervention programmes, Handwriting, Funky Fingers/Dough Disco.